How to Keep Sheets on an Adjustable Bed

 Microfiber sheets are made of nylon or polyester fibers.
-This is an entirely synthetic material, making it quite affordable.
+This is an entirely synthetic material, making it quite affordable and one of the best fabrics for bed sheets.
 Microfiber is a thin, light fabric that lasts quite a while because its fibers are tightly woven.
 However, when choosing between cotton and microfiber sheets, cotton tends to be more breathable.
 So, if you are a hot sleeper, we would recommend looking for a different sheet material.

 Amerisleep Percale Cotton Sheet Sets

-Amerisleep Percale Cotton Sheets are a great choice for adjustable beds.
-With 18-inch corner pockets, the fitted sheet stays firmly on your mattress as the adjustable frame moves.
+Amerisleep Percale Cotton Sheets are a great choice for adjustable beds when looking to buy sheets.
+With 18-inch corner pockets, the fitted sheets stays firmly on your mattress as the adjustable frame moves.
 The cotton material has a 300 thread count and is breathable, moisture-wicking, and soft to the touch.
 They are available in split king sizes.

 Amerisleep Tencel® Sheets

 Another great option for your adjustable bed are Amerisleep Tencel® Sheets.
-These sheets come with our patented Smarty-Bandzz® technology; this means the fitted sheet has elastic bands sewn all the way around the bottom border of the sheet.
+These sheets come with our patented Smarty-Bandzz® technology; this means the fitted sheets have high quality elastic bands sewn all the way around the bottom border of the sheet.
 Thanks to our Smarty-Bandzz®, your sheet stays firmly on your adjustable bed.
 Our Tencel® Sheets are eco-friendly, soft, and moisture-wicking.
 These sheets are also available in split king sizes.